Noirmoutier

 Noirmoutier (also French: Île de Noirmoutier, [nwaʁmutje]; Nervouster, Nermouster) is a tidal island off the Atlantic coast of France in the Vendée department (85).

 History

-Noirmoutier was the location of an early Viking raid in 799, when raiders attacked the monastery of Saint Philibert of Jumièges in 799.
+Noirmoutier was the location of an early Viking raid in 799, when raiders attacked the monastery of Saint Philibert of Jumièges.

 The Vikings established a permanent base on the island around 824, from which they could control southeast Brittany by the 840s.
 In 848, they sacked Bordeaux.
 From 862 until 882, Hastein used it as a base from which he raided Francia and Brittany.

+On 4 July 1674, during the Franco-Dutch War, the island was briefly captured by Dutch forces under the command of Cornelis Tromp.
+The Dutch flag flew from the walls on the island for nearly three weeks until, on 23 July, the Dutch abandoned it after blowing up the castle and demolishing the coastal batteries.